The Power of Pre-loading

 When I was running mbw on an ARM platform, specifically a SABRE Lite

-development board, I noticed that the results using memcpy
+development board, I noticed that the results using memcpy supplied by

 default libc library is much faster than the word-by-word copy.
 This is actually